 Under no circumstances do you ever want to leave your baby or small child alone with your dog.
 The reason children are injured by family pets is not necessarily because the family members are not cautious.
 It can simply be because the family pet was startled while sleeping or was eating.
-Over eighty percent of dog bites involving children occur when a child is left unsupervised with a dog.

 When your child becomes mobile:

 Don’t allow your baby or child to pull on your dog’s ears or tail or engage in any other behavior that is going to upset your dog.